w3c/wai-tutorials/source/images/complex.html.erb.md

 ### Providing a link to the long description via *longdesc*
 {:.ap}

-Here the `longdesc` attribute contains the URI of the page containing the long description.
-Where appropriate, the `longdesc` value could simply contain a hash link to the long description if it is published on the same page as the image.
+Here the `longdesc` attribute contains the URI of a page containing the long description.
+If the long description is published on the same page as the image, the `longdesc` value can simply contain a hash link to the long description.

 {::nomarkdown}
 <%= code_start %>